gnamdng/Data-Portfolio/README.md

 # Data Science Portfolio

 ## Introduction
 Welcome to my data portfolio !
 My name is Nam DANG.
-I'm a data driven student specialized in data analysis and i am continuously exploring the vast world of data and machine learning.
+I'm a data driven student specialized in analysis and i am continuously exploring the vast world of business, data and machine learning.
 All documents on my github are in french and sometimes in english but i plan on making this data portfolio fully english.
 I will publish some of my personal projects, experiments and show some of my skills in data science !

 ## SKILLS